AtiqurCode/quasar-boilerlate-readmore/README.md

 │   ├── assets/              # dynamic assets (processed by Vite)
 │   ├── components/          # .vue common components used in pages & layouts
 │   ├── composables/         # vue composables
-|   |   ├── backButton.js    # backButton composable for shwing back-button in layout header/toolbar
+|   |   ├── backButton.js    # backButton composable for showing back-button in layout header/toolbar
 │   ├── css/                 # CSS/Sass/... files for your app
 |   |   ├── app.sass
 |   │   └── quasar.variables.sass # Quasar Sass variables for you to tweak